Bridging Loans | Scotland

 That said, there are some, mostly private, lenders that provide access to bridging loans.

 Bridging rates for loans secured against Scottish property have dropped significantly over recent years.
 This is due to an influx of lenders in the sector now lending in Scotland.
 Rates are available from 0.49% per month for regular bridging loans and even lower from private banks.
 Loan to values are generally up to 75% of value.

 Scotland is also known for Below Market Value (BMV) bridging transactions, Belgravia Property Finance has successfully arranged 90-100% funding toward below market value purchases in Scotland.

 What makes a bridging loan unique is that it is a flexible product that is usually structured on bespoke terms that are unique to the specific lender, borrower, and circumstance under which the loan is being taken.

 The loan will also be an interest-only loan because it is simply to cover other funding which, once available, will be repaid on the terms set by a different lender.

 Bridging loans in Scotland are designed to provide access to funding secured against property, therefore, they can also be structured in different ways to include the security.
 Funding can be procured on either first or second charges or both.
 It is even possible to structure a loan across multiple properties.

 Furthermore, any type of property can be considered for a loan and almost any borrower circumstance will be considered by the lender

-The financial crash that caused the credit crunch worked as a catalyst to bring about new innovative bridging products, even and especially in Scotland.
-New entrants to the market have forced change and a rethink of how the bridging loan market in Scotland is developing.
-This is why lower interest rates have also been seen in more recent years.
+The financial crash that caused the credit crunch worked as a catalyst to bring about new innovative bridging products.
+Moreso, and especially in Scotland, new entrants to the market have forced change and a rethink of how the bridging loan market in Scotland is developing.
+Lower interest rates have also been seen in more recent years.

 Differences in Scottish property law have made it difficult for bridging lenders to provide loans across the UK.
 The few that do are specialists and are often accessible only through a specialist advisor.